-One of the ways you can take part in on-campus recruiting for Field Period/internship and volunteer positions is by coming to our annual Experiential Learning Fair, held each fall semester.
-You can also learn more about recruiting on campus.
+One of the ways you can take part in on-campus recruiting for Field Period™/internship and volunteer positions is by coming to our annual Experiential Learning Fair, held each fall semester.

 Over the past four years:

-In the National Associations of Colleges and Employers’ 2012 Internship & co-op Survey, it was reported that “of [employers'] 2011-12 expected new college hires, more than 40 percent will come from employers’ own internship and co-op programs.
+In the National Association of Colleges and Employers’ Internship & Co-op Survey, it was reported that almost 49% of employers will make full-time offers to their interns and that 88.9% of those interns who were hired are retained after one year.
 Four out of five employers report higher retention rates among their college hires that have internship/co-op experience versus those that had no such experience.”

 This supervisor must approve the student’s learning contract and discuss the contract with the student, verifying that the learning goals, objectives, and activities listed will actually be facilitated by the site.
-The supervisor also serves as a resource person to the student throughout the Field Period, answering questions and guiding the student to achieve the stated objectives.
-Upon completion of the Field Period, the site is required to complete a final evaluation of the student, which is one component of the evaluation process that the student will complete upon returning to campus after the Field Period.
+The supervisor also serves as a resource person to the student throughout the Field Period™, answering questions and guiding the student to achieve the stated objectives.
+Upon completion of the Field Period™, the site is required to complete a final evaluation of the student, which is one component of the evaluation process that the student will complete upon returning to campus after the Field Period™.